ocuroot/ocuroot.com/_docs/usage_state.md

 ```

 * `[repo]`: The URL or alias of a Git repo.
-* `[path]`: The path to a file within the repo, usually a *.ocu.star file.
+* `[path]`: The path to a file within the repo, usually a *.ocu.star file defining a Package.
 * `[release]`: A release identifier.
 If blank, the most recent release is implied.
 * `[subpath]`: A path to a document within the release, such as a deployment to a specific environment.
 * `[fragment]`: An optional path to a field within the document.

-For example, the following ref would refer to the container image for the first release of the frontend
+For example, the following ref would refer to the container image for the first Release
-in an example repo:
+of the "frontend" Package in an example repo:

 ```
 github.com/ocuroot/example/-/frontend/release.ocu.star/@1/call/build#output/image